LagoLunatic/dsvrandom/README.txt

 Shop Items: Randomizes what items are for sale in the shop.
 Wooden Chest Items: Randomizes the pool of items for wooden chests in each area (OoE only).
 Villagers: Randomizes where villagers are located (OoE only).
+Weapon Synthesis: Randomizes which items Yoko can synthesize (DoS only).

 There are also some buggy, experimental options:
 Players: Randomizes player graphics and movement stats.